apache/pekko/docs/src/main/paradox/routing.md

 its *routees*.
 A @apidoc[routing.Router] can be used inside or outside of an actor, and you can manage the routees yourselves or use a self contained router actor with configuration capabilities.

 Different routing strategies can be used, according to your application's needs.
-Akka comes with several useful routing strategies right out of the box.
+Pekko comes with several useful routing strategies right out of the box.
 But, as you will see in this chapter, it is also possible to @ref:[create your own](#custom-router).